I've just been told I have blood cancer

 Telling other people

 It can be stressful having to explain your diagnosis to family, friends and colleagues.
-Some people feel guilty about upsetting the people closest to them, and it can be painful to have to talk about something you don’t want to believe is happening to you.
+Some people feel guilty about upsetting the people closest to them, and it can be difficult to talk about something you don’t want to believe is happening to you.

 It’s OK if you don’t want to tell people about your diagnosis – it’s your choice.
 Your healthcare team can’t pass on any details of your diagnosis or treatment without your permission.